AMarkovic0/TCP_station/README.md

 and simulate real device.

-More advanced examples could be expected soon.
+More advanced examples can be expected soon.

 Tree: